lunchboxer/spelling-master/src/lib/level3-glossary.md

 candle
 : Cylinder of wax with an embedded wick burned for light.
 "The candle flickered softly on the table."

-can't
+can’t
 : Cannot, unable to.
-"I can't reach the top shelf, it's too high up."
+"I can’t reach the top shelf, it’s too high up."

 cannot
 : To be unable to do something.
 "I cannot reach the top shelf."